 Field Experience in Public Health

-All Master of Public Health (MPH) degree candidates at Kansas State University are required to complete a field experience in public health practice at an off-campus location.
+All Master of Public Health (MPH) degree candidates at Kansas State University are required to complete a field experience at an off-campus, non-academic, public health practice organization.
 The purposes of a field experience are to:

-- Allow the student to apply the knowledge, attitudes, and skills learned in the core public health courses and the area of emphasis courses in an agency setting under the supervision and guidance of a mentor-preceptor who has public health training and/or experience
+- Allow the student to apply the knowledge, attitudes, and skills learned in the core public health courses and the area of emphasis courses in an agency setting under the supervision and guidance of a mentor-preceptor who has significant public health training and/or experience.

 Typically the field experience is completed at the end of the coursework for the MPH so that the student may apply the knowledge gained from their graduate courses.